A Brief History of Aromatherapy

 Aromatherapy (per se) is born

-In his 1937 book, Aromathérapie, Dr. Gattefossé told the real story of his now-famous use of lavender essential oil to heal a serious burn.
-(The tale has assumed mythic proportions in essential oil literature; see text box at right.)
+In his 1937 book, Aromathérapie, Dr. Gattefossé told the real story of his now-famous experience with lavender essential oil.
+Dr. Gattefossé said that, "just one rinse with lavender essence" soothed his skin irritation, and helped his skin to recover quickly.
+(The tale has assumed mythic proportions in essential oil literature.)
 While the event did not start him on the road to essential oil research (he was already studying the oils), his own words about this accident are even more powerful than what has been told over the years.

 Robert B. Tisserand, editor of The International Journal of Aromatherapy, searched for Dr. Gattefossé’s book for 20 years.
 A copy was located, and Tisserand edited the 1995 reprint.
-Tisserand noted that Dr. Gattefossé’s burns "must have been severe to lead to gas gangrene, a very serious infection."
+Tisserand referred to Dr. Gattefossé’s experience with lavender, and noted how powerful the effect must have been.

 Aromatherapy during World War II and later expansion

-Dr. Gattefossé shared his studies with his colleague and friend, Jean Valnet, a medical doctor practicing in Paris.
-Exhausting his supply of antibiotics as a physician in Tonkin, China, during World War II, Dr. Valnet began using therapeutic-grade essential oils on patients suffering battlefield injuries.
-To his surprise, they exerted a powerful effect in combating and counteracting infection.
-He was able to save the lives of many soldiers who might otherwise have died.
+Dr. Gattefossé shared his studies with his colleague and friend, Jean Valnet, a doctor who was then practicing in Paris.
+During World War II, Dr. Valnet went to China, where he served as a physician in Tonkin.
+Needing a way to cleanse and purify battlefield injuries, Dr. Valnet began using therapeutic-grade essential oils on those in his care.
+To his surprise, the oil exerted a powerful effect in cleansing and protecting against environmental threats.
+He felt that he was able to improve the outcome for many of these people.

-Two of Dr. Valnet's students, Dr. Paul Belaiche and Dr. Jean Claude Lapraz, expanded on his work.
-They clinically investigated the antiviral, antibacterial, antifungal and antiseptic properties in essential oils.
+Two of Dr. Valnet's students, Dr. Paul Belaiche and Dr. Jean Claude Lapraz, expanded on his work, investigating the properties that make essential oils so effective in supporting health and wellness.

-Because of the work of these doctors and scientists, the healing power of essential oils is again gaining prominence.
+Because of the work of these doctors and scientists, the health potential of essential oils is again coming to public awareness.

 Methods used to extract aromatic compounds